 - Sign in (User tab in the top right corner).

-- Go to Sample descriptions -> Create.
+- Go to Sample descriptions -> Add.

-- Sampling date – you can either fill exact Sampling Date or enter the sampling period (within one year or season) using Sampling date and End date.
+- Sampling date – You can either fill exact Sampling Date or enter the sampling period (within one year or season) using Sampling date and End date.

-- Longitude and Latitude – will be filled automatically after selecting the point in the map.
+- Longitude and Latitude – Will be filled automatically after selecting the point in the map.

-- Species name – you can enter either Common or Scientific Name (following eBird Taxonomy update 2019).
+- Species name – You can enter either Common or Scientific Name (following eBird Taxonomy update 2019).
 Type in at least three letters for matching suggestions.